ddev/ddev/README.md

 Available Commands:
-  config      Create or modify a ddev application config in the current directory exec        Execute a Linux shell command in the webserver container. hostname    Manage your hostfile entries. import      Import an existing site to the local dev environment
+  config      Create or modify a ddev application config in the current directory describe    Get a detailed description of a running ddev site. exec        Execute a Linux shell command in the webserver container. hostname    Manage your hostfile entries. import      Import an existing site to the local dev environment